 - 8:45- 1:00 (bring morning tea)

 We also ask that you bring your child’s profile/portfolio from their pre-school.
 These have such a wealth of information about your child and provide a great opportunity for them to share some of their experiences with the classroom teacher and the children.
 This has proved very successful in supporting a smooth transition to school.

-As students move through Tawhai School we build up a portfolio containing samples of their work.
+As students move through Tawhai School we build up a digital portfolio containing samples of their work.

 Children may purchase books and other items through the school at a reduced price.
 This offer is available each term and you will be advised through the school newsletter when brochures can be picked up from the school library.
 Delivery is approximately two weeks after the date orders close.

 We ask that parents do not include fizzy drinks or lollies in their children’s lunches.

 Sunhats are required to be worn during terms 1 & 4.
 Please provide a sunhat that can be kept at school during this time.
 A copy of our Shady School policy is attached for your information.

 Please provide sensible shoes and practical, loose clothing for your children at school.
 They need to be able to run, jump and play without being hindered by their clothing.
 Please ensure that all articles and clothing are clearly named.
 Many children do not recognise their own clothing, and the lost property basket (kept in the hall) is often full to overflowing.
 It is also advisable to pack some spare clothes in your child’s bag during the winter months when the playgrounds can become very wet due to rain, and children sometimes need may need a change of clothing if they have fallen over and become wet or muddy.

 From time to time visits are arranged for children.
 It is hoped that all children will be able to participate in these activities, as visits are usually part of an ongoing class programme.
 If you have a concern in this area please discuss it with your class teacher or the Principal.